Russell Harty: Broadcasting career

 He remained with ITV until 1980, at which point he transferred to the BBC.
 (Note: This meant a boost to his profile and potential viewers, since LWT shows were technically regional and not nationwide programming; in 1973 Russell Harty Plus could not be seen in his native Lancashire.)
 His first show was an arts programme, All About Books, but after a pause his chat-show activities resumed.
 In November 1980 he interviewed the model and singer Grace Jones.
 Jones has said she was sleep-deprived and had taken "bad coke" before the interview, at one point hallucinating that Harty was her abusive step-grandfather.
 She has also said she found him condescending.
-Joined later on stage by other guests including Walter Poucher and Patrick Lichfield, Harty was compelled by the seating arrangement on stage to turn his back on Jones for an extended period.
-After several protests she repeatedly slapped him on the shoulder.
+Joined later on stage by other guests including Walter Poucher and Patrick Lichfield, Harty was compelled by the set's seating arrangement to turn his back on Jones for an extended period.
+After several protests, she slapped him repeatedly.
 The incident generated so much press coverage that Harty later joked the headline for his obituary would read "Grace Jones Man Dead".

 Initially shown on BBC2 in a mid-evening slot, Russell Harty ran until May 1983 before being moved to an early evening BBC1 slot in September of that year; it was now simply titled Harty.
 The show ended in December 1984, though Harty would continue to present factual programmes for the BBC for some time afterwards.
 In 1985, Harty was invited to the Prince's Palace of Monaco, by Prince Rainier, to conduct his first interview since the death of his wife, the actress Grace Kelly, in 1982.

 He was the subject of This Is Your Life in 1980, when he was surprised by Eamonn Andrews at the London department store Selfridges while dressed as Santa Claus giving out presents to children.

 In 1986, he interviewed Dirk Bogarde at his house in France, for Yorkshire Television.
 Some journalists thought the programme intrusive; some have cited Harty's achievement in getting the famously reclusive Bogarde to open up as a highpoint in his career as an interviewer.

 In 1979, before his full-time return to the BBC, Harty had taken over from Desmond Wilcox as host of BBC Radio 4's Midweek; from September 1987 until his final illness, he presented Start the Week on the same station.
 Also in 1987, he took over the TV programme Favourite Things from Roy Plomley; one of his interviewees was Margaret Thatcher.
-His last TV programme, Russell Harty's Grand Tour, was broadcast by the BBC in 1988.
+His last show, Russell Harty's Grand Tour, was broadcast by BBC-TV in 1988.